ewine-project/lte-wifi-iq-samples/README.md

 https://mega.nz/#F!YmBU3SpC!F0KBx1kpqokOqgBFx5Po1g

 Due to the large size of each of the I&Q sample file (which results in 160MB when a 10MHz bandwidth is sampled at 10Msps for 2 second duration), the link above is for the MEGA online storage space, which contains the samples collected by Jerome Arokkiam over 3 different times of the year (as indicated in the folder names).
-Decryption key is not required to access the folders and files.